Program Medical Director & Selection Chair: Nick Mamalis, MD, Professor and Liliana Werner, MD, PhD, Professor

 Applicants should either have an MD or DO degree.
 In addition to your resume which you may have already forwarded, please send the following: a personal statement, three letters of reference, US-MLE steps 1, 2, or 3 scores, and any ECFMG certificates if applicable.
 If it is more convenient, you may simply forward your central application match packet.

-This fellowship is a wonderful opportunity to gain valuable knowledge in ophthalmology as well as to obtain publications which would help to prepare for an ophthalmology residency program.
-The basic stipend is approximately $30,000 per year.
-However, the fellows will do preoperative physical examinations on surgical patients and may have an opportunity to work with Utah Lion’s Eye Bank.
+This fellowship is a wonderful opportunity to gain valuable knowledge in ophthalmology as well as to obtain publications, which would help to prepare for an ophthalmology residency program.
+The basic stipend is approximately $35,000 per year.

 Deadline for Applications: Feb.
 7, 2023.
 Check back for application dates for the 2025 academic year.